 Using ginger against colds and flu

-To deal with phlegm during a cold, combine ginger with peppercorns and water.
+To deal with phlegm during a cold, combine it with peppercorns and water.
 Boil for a few minutes.
 After cooling down, strain the liquid into a glass or cup.
 Mix in a teaspoon of raw honey.
 Drink this concoction about two to three times per day for at least three days.
 This should do the trick and clear the phlegm from your upper respiratory system.

 In chemotherapy, ginger is sometimes used to help patients deal with nausea.
 The National Cancer Institute did a study on 644 people who had suffered from nausea after a single cycle of chemotherapy.
 The participants would either receive ginger in capsule form or a placebo once a day for six days.